jaywhj/mkdocs-recently-updated-docs/README.md

-One line of code to display a list of recently updated documents
+One line of code to display a list of recently updated documents in MkDocs

 ## Features

-- Support list display of recently updated documents
+- Display recently updated documents in reverse chronological order
-- Flexible display position (`sidebar` or `in md document`)
+- Support exclude specified files or folders
+- Support custom display quantity
-- Rich template examples
+- Support custom rendering template
-- Works well for any environment (no-Git, Git, all CI/CD build systems, etc.)
+- Works well for any environment (no-Git, Git, Docker, all CI/CD build systems, etc.)

 ## Preview